Bunchan Mol: Legacy: defining the Khmer character

-Bun Chanmol's 1972 autobiography entitled Political Prison has become a classic of the canonical literature of post-war Cambodia.
+Bunchan Mol's 1972 autobiography entitled Political Prison has become a classic of the canonical literature of post-war Cambodia.
 His bestseller was followed by another book about The Khmer Character.
 He wanted to rekindle the spirit of "Khmer Builders of Angkor" and "Khmer Breed of Angkor Warriors" for the future of Cambodia With lasting peace and prosperity for all Cambodians.
 He was particularly critical of figures such as the blood-thirsty governor of Siem Reap, Dap Chhuon.
 However, some have seen his criticism as damning judgement on Khmer character: "Bun Chanmol reflects on the deep-seated mistrust that had marked leadership throughout Khmer history."
 He laments on the "bestial nature and divisions of the Khmer Issarak liberation movement."
 Thus, some have concluded that there is nothing specific about the Khmer character in his book and that it only expresses his own resentment.
 His Khmer nationalism was also tainted with a strong anti-Vietnamese sentiment.
 In fact, he considered that "Yuon [Vietnamese] supported Sihanouk in order to conquer the remaining Cambodian territory and destroy the Khmer race".
-His role in the nationalist movement was praised by his relative and Khmer historian Bun Than in his 1995 book Pravat Nak Tasou Khmer (The History of Khmer Heroes).
+His role in the nationalist movement was praised by the Khmer historian Bun Than in his 1995 book Pravoat Neak Tasou Khmer (The History of Khmer Heroes).
 Thereafter, his analysis of the corruption of the Khmer character during the Cambodian Civil War and the necessity to return to the heroic character of past heroes of Cambodia inspired Hun Sen who recommended that the book be printed and read again in 1995 and it continues to inspire younger Khmer generations in the third millennium.